 Attachment: In this step, lysogenic phage first recognizes the receptors site of the host through their spikes.
 After recognition, tail fibres attach onto the host cell surface.

-Penetration: It is also the same as the lytic phase where tail fibres release a lysogenic enzyme to create a pore, by which its genetic material goes into the cytoplasm of the host cell.
+Penetration: It is also the same as the lytic phase, in which the tail fibres release a lysogenic enzyme to create a pore through which a viral genome goes into the cytoplasm of the host cell.

-Incorporation of genetic material: It also refers as “Integration of genetic material”.
-At this stage, phage DNA incorporates into the genetic material of the ‘host genetic material’ which forms a complex that is “Prophage”.
-Prophage is the Temperate phage which is non-active i.e. not able to produce new progenies.
+Incorporation of genetic material: It is also called as “Integration of genetic material”.
+At this stage, phage DNA incorporates into the genetic material of the host genetic material, which forms a complex (Prophage).
+Prophage is a temperate phage, which remains non-active, i.e. it is not able to produce new progenies.

-This step is simply the recombination of phage and the host’s genetic material, which does not involve the transcription and translation process.
+This step is simply the recombination of phage and the host’s genetic material, which does not involve the transcription and translation processes.